 - To inspect tight areas, a low-task chair on wheels, and a lighted inspection mirror help limit frequent squatting.

-Handle adapters, such as D-handles or pistol grips can allow for more power and control when using long-handled tools such as mops and squeegees.
+- Ergonomic handles or adapters, such as D-handles or pistol grips, can allow for more power and control when using long-handled tools such as mops and squeegees.

-"Wheelbarrow-style" and powered carts are available to haul debris with ease.
+- "Wheelbarrow-style" and motorized carts are available to haul debris with ease.